loteoo/hyperapp-starter/README.md

 https://github.com/loteoo/hyperapp-todolist

-> *Disclaimer:*
+### Disclaimer:
 This is an opinionated setup fine-tuned to how
 I personally build webapps with hyperapp.
 If you're getting started with Hyperapp or with
 JS in general, you can progressively use it's features as you learn and stick with what you know.
+Feel free fork and adapt to your needs!

 ---